Visit Kerak, Jordan

 An altogether older fortress sits at Mukawir, on an isolated cone of rock overlooking the Dead Sea — it was here that Salome danced for Herod in exchange for the head of John the Baptist.

-Suggested itineraries featuring Kerak
+Suggested itinerary featuring Kerak

 This sample itinerary will give you an idea of what is possible when you travel in Kerak, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.